-Conservation groups sue feds to protect some Pacific Northwest old-growth forests
+Conservation groups sue feds to protect old-growth forests

 The groups also notified the defendants of their intent to sue over alleged violations of Endangered Species Act protections for fish and wildlife that depend on older forests.
 They said the amended policy “opens up the potential for large tree logging across the landscape, including in riparian areas designated as Riparian Habitat Conservation Areas.”

-They said the amendment would impact threatened or endangered fish species such as bull trout, steelhead, three types of sucker fish, and Chinook and sockeye salmon.
+They said the amendment would impact threatened or endangered fish species such as bull trout, steelhead, three types of sucker fish, and chinook and sockeye salmon.

+This version corrects that the lawsuit was filed in Pendleton, Oregon, not Medford, Oregon, and that the Natural Resources Defense Council is not among the plaintiffs